How to Get a Business Up and Running in One Day | Web Developer Blog

 10: AM to 11 AM - Identify Financial Goals

 Financing is a cornerstone for any business.
 You must know how you plan to secure financing, generate revenue and pay down debt if you want to be successful.
 Having a financial plan in place encourages you to stick to the vision and grow your company in a sustainable way.
+You can utilize startup consulting along the way to speed up some of the decision making.

 11 AM to 12 PM - Choose a Business Structure